 Southern Districts of Georgia.

-Wes lives in Powder Springs with his wife, Angeleah, his sons Zade and Ty, and
+Wes lives in Powder Springs with his wife, Angeleah, his sons Zade and Ty, and his daughter, Marlee.

 While working full-time and attending the Georgia State College of Law, Brian was a member of the College of Law Moot Court Board, was a Teaching Assistant for Property I & II, received the CALI Award for Academic Excellence (the top student in the class) in Litigation, and was elected as an Honor Court Justice by his peers.